-The law also identifies several locations, including university property, where it is illegal for anyone to carry a weapon, even with a state-issued license.
+This new law also identifies several types of places, including university property, where it continues to be illegal for anyone to carry a weapon, even with a state-issued license.
+TWU's employment policy also states that possessing a weapon on university property is a violation of that policy.

+As a result of this new law, faculty, staff, and students should know that carrying a concealed weapon on university property is illegal under the new concealed handgun law in Texas.
+It also continues to be a violation of TWU's published employment policy.
 Persons who could otherwise legally carry a concealed handgun are advised not to bring the weapon to any of the university campuses.

-If you have any questions, please contact DPS at 940.898.2911.
+If you have any questions, please contact this office at 940/898-2911.